 During family dinner, I asked: “How can we make this an awesome summer?”
 The responses were a reminder that my kids still love family time.

 At dinner the other night, I asked this question to learn more about my family’s passions: What Inspires You?

 The anticipation of gifts is so exciting for kids, it can easily overshadow other special holiday traditions.
-So last night at dinner we talked about what else we really enjoy about the holidays.
-This discussion shed some light on other meaningful traditions and observations that my family has grown to cherish.
-Here are just a… Continue reading Family Dinner Topic: What Do You Enjoy Most About the Holidays?
+So last night, my family talked about what else we really enjoy about the holidays.

-In 2014, after reading about the importance of practicing gratitude, I purchased four small spiral notebooks, one for each member of my family.
-I shared my idea of writing down and sharing things we were grateful for every now and again at dinner.
-Unfortunately, my family didn’t share my enthusiasm for the idea.
+After reading about the importance of practicing gratitude, I purchased four small spiral notebooks, one for each member of my family.